On the On the Media —

 And that’s why I was in a studio in Austin, Texas, during the South by Southwest Festival, to speak about Archive Team with the NPR “On the Media” show.
-And why I brought along Duncan, one of the Archive Team members who happened to also be at South by Southwest.
+And why I brought along Astrid, one of the Archive Team members who happened to also be at South by Southwest.
 Here’s what the studio we were at for it looked like:

 After the 20 minute delay getting started while we cooled our heels (and by the way, the engineer for our session, David Alvarez in the window there, was pro beyond pro and a pleasure to work with), we were finally connected with my interviewer.

 I should have sussed out what the next 35 minutes were going to be like when the VERY FIRST part of the conversation went this way:

 JASON: Hi, how are you doing?

 BOB: (Pause) I’ll be a lot better later.